RKNF404/chromium-hardening-guide/pages/BROWSER_SELECTION.md

 \
 Another note, Brave does have decently private and end-to-end encrypted browser data sync.
 This is rare among Chromium browsers (sadly), so if you need sync then Brave would likely be your best bet.

+## Notable Options

+Options that are frequently referenced and talked about but have very little market-share.

 ### Vivaldi

-***Horrific*** update cycle.
+Vivaldi uses the extended stable channel and update weekly, so they are keeping up with security updates.
+They used to have a horrific update cycle of once every several months, this seems to have improved.
+\
 It is proprietary, which isn't the worst, but it is difficult to analyze how good it really is, build-wise.
 Though they do publish gapped [source code](https://vivaldi.com/source) (meaning some parts of the code are missing, for reference vanilla Chromium is around 3.5-4 gigs when compressed, Vivaldi is around 2 if I recall correctly).
 It makes little improvements on Chrome, it does allow you to disable some intrusive integrations and has a content-blocker, but these are minor additions.
 It also has ***massive*** feature bloat.
 Again, mandatory telemetry which is surprisingly common.

 ### Vanilla Chromium